Chepubelja/readme_test/README.md

 > and one `.ipynb` script:
 - [Statistic.ipynb](#Statisticipynb) - for calculating statisics of counties.

+### calculate_acreage.py
+> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.

+### format_csv.py
+> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.

+### make_evolution_sentinel.py
+> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.

+### sentinel.py
+> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.

+### Statistic.ipynb
+> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.

 ## Utils
 > Package contains four sub-modules: